Managing Joint Pain for a Better Quality of Life

 A kickstart to your fitness goals!
 Get stronger, fitter, FASTER!
 6 weeks of semi-private fitness training in groups of up to 4, 3x a week for 60 minutes.
 Suitable for all fitness levels.
 For best results, make sure you add in any other activity you enjoy at least twice a week (walking,

-Group Fitness is your ticket to experiencing fitness in a fun way!
+Small Group Fitness is your ticket to experiencing fitness in a fun way!
 All classes are suitable for beginners to advanced exercisers, with modifications given at all levels so you can challenge yourself.
-Whether you are interested in losing weight or building muscle, small group fitness cla
+Whether you are interested in losing weight or building muscle, small group fitne

 Hybrid Training